-Proposals or comments in consultancy services order (emphasis added) Assessment of draft report Potential improvements to draft report Comment on final report EY Comment, Action and Recommendation "We will look to draw on and combine different sources of evidence to model elasticities for the overall population and for different subgroups, including how price elasticities will change over time."
+Proposals or comments in consultancy services order (emphasis added) Assessment of draft report Potential improvements to draft report Comment on final report "We will look to draw on and combine different sources of evidence to model elasticities for the overall population and for different subgroups, including how price elasticities will change over time."
 While different sources of data are used, there is little attempt to draw these together into a cohesive picture.
 There is no modelling of how elasticities are likely to change in the future.
 It would be easy to model how elasticities change based on how the population of smokers is expected to change.
 For example we have data on casual vs daily smokers.
 If remaining smokers are less responsive, there will be a decrease in the average elasticity of the total population.
 The final report has no modelling.
 There is no analysis of how price elasticities change in the future.
 The report states "there appears to be no compelling evidence of reducing average price elasticity for the total population over the period of analysis (2010 to 2016)".
 However, this lack of evidence does not imply there was no reduction.
 No evidence could be found primarily because the analysis has weak statistical power - it is not able to precisely measure changes in elasticities over time.
 Furthermore, these elasticity estimates are biased upwards due to not controlling for time trends.
-Push and pull diagram as agreed will provide a much better overview of futre changes.
-As noted in first issue in the table, the modelling of future elasticities is confounded by current data, but this will change over time and improve.
-We have discussed this explicity in the report "Using vector autoregressive models (or similar) we can work to establish changes over time due to price shocks and test findings about the nature of price elasticity over time and between groups."
+"Using vector autoregressive models (or similar) we can work to establish changes over time due to price shocks and test findings about the nature of price elasticity over time and between groups."
 The analysis makes little effort to isolate the causal impact of price shocks using vector autoregression or any other method.
 Could use: VARs, one or more other countries as a 'control' group, interrupted time series analysis.
 Could use data on attitudes to smoking to control for social norms.
 There are many options, and we would expect these to be thoroughly explored.
 The final report makes little effort to use these statistical techniques.
 The report includes a disclaimer that data on confounding factors was not available.
 However, it ignores the large number of statistical techniques (some of which are cited in the evaluation proposal) that can control for these factors, even when data is not available.
-The MoH proposed approach presupposes the statistical information to inform such analysis is available.
-As already noted, there are not presently enough data points to robustly undertake this, but this will change over time.
-Report has specifically outlined this "New Zealand and Australia have similar cultural elements, therefore using an 'income, age, urban, ethnicity adjusted' Australia as a reference point analysis can be conducted to understand the isolated impact of price even in an environment of otherwise decreasing consumption."
+"New Zealand and Australia have similar cultural elements, therefore using an 'income, age, urban, ethnicity adjusted' Australia as a reference point analysis can be conducted to understand the isolated impact of price even in an environment of otherwise decreasing consumption."
 The evaluation makes no comparison with smoking rates in Australia.
 Little effort is made to control for the environment of otherwise decreasing consumption.
 Smoking rates from other developed countries could be used to create a 'counterfactual' smoking rate for New Zealand in the absence of tobacco excise increases above inflation.
 The final report has no comparisons against Australia, or any other country.
 The report does not attempt to use cross country data to estimate the reduction in smoking rates that would have occurred in the absence of large tobacco excise increases.
-Australia is also pursuing a fairly aggressive schedule of tobacco tax increases (linked to both wage inflation and annual 12.5% increases).
-So unlikely to be a useful valid "base case" We have included extra comments on this